 Getting and Using your Livepatch Token

 To begin, copy the unique token assigned to your Ubuntu One account:

 The above command will install the livepatch, whereas

 $ sudo canonical-livepatch enable [YOUR TOKEN HERE]

-will enable it for your system.
+it will enable it for your system.
 If this last command indicates it can’t find canonical-livepatch, make sure

 /snap/bin has been added to your path.
 A workaround consists of changing your working directory to

 Overtime, you’ll want to check the description and the status of patches applied to your kernel.
 Fortunately, this is as easy as doing.

 as you can see in the following image:

 Having enabled Livepatch on your Ubuntu server, you will be able to reduce planned and unplanned downtimes at a minimum while keeping your system secure.
 Hopefully, Canonical’s initiative will award you a pat on the back by management – or better yet, a raise.